bpstephanie/The_Country_Quiz/README.md

     - #### Main Heading
       A large stylized font which is fully responsive to different screen sizes.

-      Desktop main heading:
+      Desktop Main Heading:
       ![Main Heading Desktop](media/site-screenshots/main-heading.png)

-      Mobile main heading:\
+      Mobile Main Heading:\
       ![Main Heading Mobile](media/site-screenshots//main-heading-mobile.png)

     - #### Username
       In order for a user to play the quiz, a username must be entered.
-The username has to be 3 - 10 character long and must be letters.
+The username has to be 3 - 10 characters long and must be letters.

       Username Desktop:
       ![Username Area Desktop](media/site-screenshots/username.png)